Gravity Bone: Development

-Brendon Chung, developer of Gravity Bone, revealed that several versions of the game were made during one year of development.
+Brendon Chung, developer of Gravity Bone, revealed that several versions were made during one year of development.

 Gravity Bone was developed by Brendon Chung under his video game studio Blendo Games.
 Chung, who worked as a level designer for Pandemic Studios, has contributed to the development of titles such as Full Spectrum Warrior and The Lord of the Rings: Conquest.
 Four incarnations of Gravity Bone were produced during its one-year development.
 Chung commented during an interview with FidGit that "Gravity Bone started out very different from what it was and ended up getting scrapped ... so on and so forth until this version came out."
 The first version of Gravity Bone featured more typical first-person shooter elements than the released version, and was based on a series of Quake 2 maps entitled Citizen Abel.
-He elaborated that the first version of the game had the player running around with a gun, "shoot[ing] things and stuff explodes."
+He elaborated that the first version had the player running around with a gun, "shoot[ing] things and stuff explodes."
 Development shifted in a new direction, and Gravity Bone was transformed; the player would act as a computer hacker, "hacking stuff all the time."